maxutility2011/sample_app_using_shaka_packager/README.md

 "DRM raw key" is used to encrypt the content, so CENC (Common ENCryption)/AES128 counter mode is used to encrypt the input file by default.
 Encryption parameters such as key_id, key and iv are hardcoded in the program.

-To clean the project, run "make clean".
+To clean up the project, run "make clean".